nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Submit work for review
 **********************

-After you push your branch to origin, you can follow the instructions here https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html to create a merge request.
-Please remember to add, as reviewer, at least one maintainer.
-To get the information on who is maintaining what, please refer to the `nsnam website <https://www.nsnam.org/develop/maintainers/>`_.
+After you push your branch to origin, you can follow the instructions here https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html to create a merge request.

 Porting patches from mercurial repositories to git
 **************************************************